willsmythe/d3-geo/README.md

 }
 ```

-While this is a reasonable mathematical representation, it only works if your geometry is represented continuously as infinite point sets!
-Of course computers do not have infinite memory, and so we must instead work with discrete geometry such as polygons and polylines.
+This is a reasonable *mathematical* approach if your geometry consists of continuous, infinite point sets.
+Yet computers do not have infinite memory, so we must instead work with discrete geometry such as polygons and polylines!

-Alas, discrete geometry makes the challenge of projecting from the sphere to the plane much harder.
-The edges of a spherical polygon are [geodesics](https://en.wikipedia.org/wiki/Geodesic) (also known as great arcs, or segments of a great circle), not straight lines.
-Even projected to the plane, geodesics remain curves in all map projections except [gnomonic](#geoGnomonic), and thus accurate projection requires interpolating along great arcs.
-D3 uses [adaptive sampling](https://bl.ocks.org/mbostock/3795544), inspired by a popular [line simplification method](https://bost.ocks.org/mike/simplify/), to balance accuracy and performance.
+Discrete geometry makes the challenge of projecting from the sphere to the plane much harder.
+The edges of a spherical polygon are [geodesics](https://en.wikipedia.org/wiki/Geodesic) (segments of great circles), not straight lines.
+Projected to the plane, geodesics are curves in all map projections except [gnomonic](#geoGnomonic), and thus accurate projection requires interpolation along each arc.
+D3 uses [adaptive sampling](https://bl.ocks.org/mbostock/3795544) inspired by a popular [line simplification method](https://bost.ocks.org/mike/simplify/) to balance accuracy and performance.

 The projection of polygons and polylines must also deal with the topological differences between the sphere and the plane.
-Some projections require cutting geometry that [cross the antimeridian](https://bl.ocks.org/mbostock/3788999), while others require [clipping geometry to a great circle](http://bl.ocks.org/mbostock/3021474).
+Some projections require cutting geometry that [crosses the antimeridian](https://bl.ocks.org/mbostock/3788999), while others require [clipping geometry to a great circle](http://bl.ocks.org/mbostock/3021474).
 Furthermore, spherical polygons require a winding order convention to determine which side of the polygon is the inside: D3 and [TopoJSON](https://github.com/mbostock/topojson) use clockwise winding.
 (Spherical polygons can be [larger than a hemisphere](https://bl.ocks.org/mbostock/6713736)!
 See also [ST_ForceRHR](http://www.postgis.org/docs/ST_ForceRHR.html) in PostGIS.)

 D3’s approach affords great expressiveness: you can choose the right projection, and the right aspect, for your data.
 D3 supports a wide variety of common and [unusual map projections](https://github.com/d3/d3-geo-projection).
 For more, see Part 2 of [The Toolmaker’s Guide](https://vimeo.com/106198518#t=20m0s).